rwagner1/bluetooth_weatherstation/README.md

 # bluetooth_weatherstation
-Build a bluetooth weather station with Arduino and design a corresponding Android App to read out data with your smartphone.
+Build a bluetooth weather station with Arduino Studio and design a corresponding Android App to read out data with your smartphone.

 Hardware: